 BIO

-Dr. Laura Fish, penname of Laura Betton-Rodber, is an award-winning writer of Caribbean parentage.
-She is currently Assistant Professor of Creative Writing (Northumbria University), but has held posts as a Creative Writing tutor at St Andrews University, the University of Western Cape and the University of East Anglia, where she studied for the MA and PhD in Creative Writing.
-She has over 10 years’ experience with the BBC in broadcast television and radio and has been invited to read from and talk about her work internationally.
-She is also a Fellow of the Iowa International Writers’ Programme.
+Dr. Laura Fish was an award-winning writer of Caribbean parentage.
+She was Assistant Professor of Creative Writing at Northumbria University, and has held posts as a Creative Writing tutor at St Andrews University, the University of Western Cape and the University of East Anglia, where she studied for the MA and PhD in Creative Writing.
+For over 10 years, she worked in broadcast television and radio for the BBC.
+She read from and talked about her work internationally and was also a Fellow of the Iowa International Writers’ Programme.

-Her research interests include dialogues between writers across different cultures and geographies, narratives of cultural difference, black literature and literary criticism, the politics of marginalisation, the writers’ ethical responsibilities, issues of gender, the constructs of difference and otherness, and retrieving and rewriting hidden stories and histories.
-Literature and writing are central to her life and work.
+Her research centered on dialogues between writers across different cultures and geographies, narratives of cultural difference, black literature and literary criticism, the politics of marginalisation, the writers’ ethical responsibilities, issues of gender, the constructs of difference and otherness, and retrieving and rewriting hidden stories and histories.
+Literature and writing were central to her life and work.

-Her latest novel, Lying Perfectly Still (forthcoming November 2024), is set is Eswatini (formerly Swaziland) and won the S I Leeds Readers’ Choice 2022 and took third place in the S I Leeds Judges’ Award.
+Her latest novel, Lying Perfectly Still (2024), is set is Eswatini (formerly Swaziland) and won the S I Leeds Readers’ Choice 2022 and took third place in the S I Leeds Judges’ Award that same year.
 It is an exploration of identity and belonging, grief and connection, privilege, and abuse.
 At its heart are the value placed upon black lives; violence against and exploitation of young women; and a global pandemic - HIV/AIDS.
 The book shines a light on aid workers who trade charity for sexual favours.
-Having lived and worked in Southern Africa as a researcher for Save The Children Fund in Sudan, and a Network Africa/BBC World Service reporter in Eswatini and Mozambique in the 1990s, Fish possesses first-hand experience of these aid and developmental concerns.
+Having lived and worked in Southern Africa as a researcher for Save The Children Fund, and as a Network Africa/BBC World Service reporter in Eswatini and Mozambique in the 1990s, Fish possesses first-hand experience of these aid and developmental concerns.
+On 4 October 2024, shortly before the novel was due to be published, Fish passed away at age 60.
+The novel was published posthumously by Fly on the Wall Press, ensuring that Laura’s “voice of great literary quality, integrity and generosity” continues to resonate (editor Isabelle Kenyon, qtd. in Battersby).

 Selected Awards and Nominations